-The Wonnarua were the first inhabitants of the Hunter Valley and have occupied the upper Hunter for at least 30,000 years.
-With the arrival of European settlers in the early 19th century, the lands of the Hunter Valley were estranged and transformed by occupation, clearing, cultivation and building, driving out the local Aboriginal communities.
+The history of the Hunter Valley region of New South Wales is a long and varied one.
+The area was first inhabited by the Wonnarua people, who have occupied the upper Hunter for at least 30,000 years.
+With the arrival of European settlers, the lands of the Hunter Valley were estranged and transformed by occupation, clearing, cultivation and building, driving out the local Aboriginal communities.

 Early European Settlement